mmysior/contradictions-api/README.md

 ## Citation

-If you use TRIZ Contradiction API in your projects, please consider citing the following:
+If you use TRIZ Contradiction API in your projects, please consider citing:

 ```bibtex
 @software{TRIZ_Contradiction_API,